-- I will only use the school's network / email / Internet, and any related technologies, for professional purposes or for uses deemed acceptable by the Principal. - I will not disclose any passwords provided to me by the school or other related authorities. - I will ensure that all electronic communications with students and staff are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number, personal email address, personal Twitter account, or any other social media link, to students. - I will only use the approved, secure email system(s) for any school business. - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely. - Personal data relating to students, parents or other staff can only be taken out of school when authorised by the Principal.
-Personal or sensitive data taken off site must be encrypted, e.g. on a password secured laptop or password secured memory stick. - I will not install any hardware or software. - I will not browse, download, upload or distribute any material that could be considered inappropriate, offensive, illegal or discriminatory. - Images of students and/ or staff will only be taken, stored and used for professional purposes in line with school policy. - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Principal. - I will support the school approach to online safety and not upload or add any images, video, sounds or text linked to or associated with the school or its community. - I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available for scrutiny. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring the school, my professional reputation, or that of others, into disrepute. - I will support and promote the School's Online Safety policy and help students to be safe and responsible in their use of ICT and related technologies. - I understand that a breach of the School's Online Safety policy may constitute a disciplinary offence
+- I will only use the school's network / email / internet, and any related technologies, for professional purposes. - I will not disclose any passwords provided to me by the school or other related authorities. - I will ensure that all electronic communications with students and staff are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number, personal email address, or any other personal social media link, to students. - I will only use the approved, secure email system(s) for any school business. - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely. - Personal data relating to students, parents or other staff can only be taken out of school when authorised by the Principal.
+Personal or sensitive data taken off site must be encrypted, e.g. on a password-secured laptop or password-secured memory stick. - I will not install any hardware or software on to a school computer without permission. - I will not browse, download, upload or distribute any material that could be considered inappropriate, offensive, illegal or discriminatory. - Images of students and/ or staff will only be taken, stored and used for professional purposes in line with school policy. - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Principal. - I will not upload or add any images, video, sounds or text linked to or associated with the school or its community. - I understand that all my use of the internet and other related technologies can be monitored and logged and can be made available for scrutiny. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring the school, my professional reputation, or that of others, into disrepute. - I will support and promote the School's Online Safety policy and help students to be safe and responsible in their use of ICT and related technologies. - I understand that a breach of the School's Online Safety policy may constitute a disciplinary offence. - I give permission for photographic / video / audio material recorded with my agreement to be used for school marketing purposes.

 User Signature Full Name (BLOCK CAPITALS)

 Job title

+Too title

 Signature Date